LennardZuendorf/uniArchive-IntroductionToAI/README.md

 **Author:** [@LennardZuendorf](https://github.com/LennardZuendorf)

-- This code was partly produced as a solution to tasks I had to do at UiO's Computer Science program.
+- This code was partly produced as a solution to tasks I had to do at UiO's Computer Science Program.
 I abstracted as much as possible to not enable outright cheating in the class.
-(But by now, ChatGPT would handle all of these tasks perfectly fine anyways...)
+But by now, ChatGPT would handle all of these tasks perfectly fine anyways and I doubt these tasks are still used.

+**Credits:** Credit for these tasks goes to the UiO's Computer Science Program.
+Please refer to the University of Oslo and me when quoting this code